 - 14 gauge wire = a thinner, lower capacity wire used for most receptacles and lighting.
 Rated for 15 amps.

 - 12 gauge wire = a heavier, higher capacity wire used for GFCI outlets and higher amperage uses.
 Rated for 20 amps.

-You can "back wire" by pushing the wires into spring-loaded grip holes in back of the outlet.
+- Back Wiring: You can "back wire" an outlet by pushing the wires into spring-loaded grip holes in back of the outlet.
 Make sure that about 3/8" wire covering is removed from the end of the wire before inserting in hole.
 If bare wire still shows after wire is inserted, remove and slightly trim down wire before trying again.
 You don't want any bare wire showing.

-The preferable method is to screw the wires in.
+- Side Wiring: The preferable method is to screw the wires into the sides of the outlet.
 This is better because the screws give you a stronger grip.
 Like the "back wire" method, trim back the wire covering so that only the bare minimum is showing to make contact with the screw.
 Screw in as tightly as you can.

 10. Re-Install New OutletTake this opportunity to clean up the receptacle box with your shop vacuum before re-installing the new outlet.
 Also, tape up any frayed or nicked wires with electric tape (though if the wires are badly deteriorated, you may have to trim back and replace with new wire).